 On top of that, visual media is going in startlingly new and exciting directions.
 The possibilities for integration with content are crazy-good.

-In 2020, watch for innovative marketers to push the boundaries of content creation.
+Going forward, watch for innovative marketers to push the boundaries of content creation.

 Look for ultra-targeted content, more commitment to a customer-first approach, and overall, better content flooding the scene.